oauth2-proxy/oauth2-proxy/README.md

 ## OAuth Configuration

-You will need to register an OAuth application with google, and configure it with Redirect URI(s) for the domain you intend to run `google_auth_proxy` on.
+You will need to register an OAuth application with Google (or [another provider](#providers)), and configure it with Redirect URI(s) for the domain you intend to run `google_auth_proxy` on.
+For Google, the registration steps
+are:

 1. Create a new project: https://console.developers.google.com/project
 2. Under "APIs & Auth", choose "Credentials"